 Are you a Candidate for Dental Implants?

-At your consultation appointment Dr. Davis will evaluate your medical history, perform a thorough oral and facial examination and take x-rays.
-Using this information, Dr. Davis will determine your suitability for dental implants based on your face and lip esthetics, available bone, gum thickness and health and other teeth.
+At your consultation appointment Dr. Ebrahimi will evaluate your medical history, perform a thorough oral and facial examination and take x-rays.
+Using this information, Dr. Ebrahimi will determine your suitability for dental implants based on your face and lip esthetics, available bone, gum thickness and health and other teeth.
 If your mouth is not ideal, there are ways to make your mouth more amenable to implant therapy, such as bone grafting and sinus surgery.

 What Type Of Anesthesia Is Used?